Lucas and Garrison Defined

-An Intersection of Saint Louis Lives, Times and Places
+An Intersection of Forgotten Saint Louis Lives, Times and Places

-Lucas and Garrison is an eclectic collection of historical research, audio files, text, photographs, and biographical sketches intersected by the history of Central Presbyterian Church in Saint Louis.
-The project began as the relics of the church, which was started in 1844, were assembled, digitized and archived.
-The work eventually morphed into a more extensive historical research study to better understand the motivation of earlier city leaders to intentionally improve the quality of life in Saint Louis late in the 19th Century.
-It is about digging deep and unearthing some inspirational city stories that might teach us more about the people and places of an exciting time long past.
+Lucas and Garrison is an eclectic collection of historical research, legacy text, antique photographs and illustrations, video vignettes and biographical sketches intersecting the history of Saint Louis in the late 19th Century.
+The project began as the historical artifacts of Central Presbyterian Church, which was started in Saint Louis in 1844, were assembled, digitized and archived.
+The work eventually morphed into a more extensive research study to help better understand the lives of late Nineteenth Century Saint Louis citizens whose historical storylines have been lost over time.

-Today internet research provides an extensive amount of information through old directories, pamphlets and books written about the period we are exploring.
-Most notably, 1875 was the year that Camille N. Dry created and Richard J. Compton published an exhaustive set of 110 maps titled, “1875 Pictorial St. Louis – Metropolis of the Mississippi Valley. ” One of the first stories will be to learn more about this almost-unbelievable topographical survey which was featured in a 2015/16 exhibit at the Missouri Historical Society in Saint Louis.
+Today internet research provides an overwhelming treasure trove of historical information through old directories, pamphlets and books written about earlier times.
+Most notably for our research, 1875 was the year that Camille N. Dry created and Richard J. Compton published an exhaustive set of 110 highly defined maps and commentary titled, “1875 Pictorial St. Louis – The Great Metropolis of the Mississippi Valley. ”

 This era in Saint Louis’ life was considered the golden age of our history – rich with interesting people and places.
 The Compton and Dry Map Book and the year 1875 is the epicenter of our research.
 The Missouri History Museum, one of the finest museums in the country, has also done a wonderful job of preserving St. Louis’ history and making is available for research.